National Museum of Iran: Exhibitions

-To celebrate its 80th anniversary in 2018, the museum hosted 50 masterpieces from the Louvre and the Musée national Eugène Delacroix.
-The exhibition attracted over 250,000 visitors.
+Part of the Achaemenid gallery, which displays the staircase of Persepolis, head of a Persian Lamassu, an inscription, and the relief of King's battle with lion.

+Part of the Safavid gallery, which displays Abbas the Great's dress, his shield, and his swords.

-In 2005–2006, the National Museum of Iran and the British Museum held a major exhibition.
+The National Museum of Iran and the British Museum held a major exhibition.
 It was held in collaboration with the Iranian government, which loaned the British Museum a number of iconic artefacts in exchange for an undertaking that the Cyrus Cylinder would be loaned to the National Museum of Iran in return.
-The planned loan of the Cylinder was postponed to October 2009 following the June 2009 Iranian presidential election.
 The Cylinder was displayed in September 2010 for a four-month period.
 The exhibition was very popular, attracting 48,000 people within the first ten days and about 500,000 people by the time it closed in January 2011.

-One of the other successful exhibitions, entitled "Evidence for Two Hundred Thousand Years of Human-Animal Bonds in Iran", ran from August to October 2014.

-An ancient Sassanid relief (224 – 651 AD), illegally smuggled to the United Arab Emirates during the Iran–Iraq War (1980–1988), and left there in 2006, was later seized in the United Kingdom in 2016.
+To celebrate its 80th anniversary in 2018, the museum hosted 50 masterpieces from the Louvre and the Musée national Eugène Delacroix.
+The exhibition attracted over 250,000 visitors.
+An ancient Sassanid relief (224–651 AD), illegally smuggled to the United Arab Emirates during the 1980s, and left there in 2006, was later seized in the United Kingdom in 2016.
 Its value at an auction could exceed £30 million.
 The Iranian government was tracking the long-missing relief for years.
-In 2023, The Guardian reported that the relief had been discovered and confiscated at Stansted Airport near London.
-The British Museum received permission to display the relief for a short period of time, and then returned it to Iran.
-After 35 years, on 28 June 2023, the Sassanid relief returned to Iran and a well-received exhibition was held.
-It is now permanently displayed at the National Museum of Iran.
+In 2023, The Guardian reported that the relief had been discovered and confiscated at Stansted Airport in Essex.
+The British Museum received permission from Iran to display the relief for a short period of time, and then returned it home.
+After 35 years, on 28 June 2023, the Sassanid relief returned and a well-received exhibition was held at the National Museum of Iran.
+It is now permanently displayed at the Museum.